 While the Pi wasn't the first single board computer, its success helped spawn a host of competitors.

 There are also boards that are sometimes pitched as competitors to the Pi, but which instead complement the Pi's strengths.
-Examples include Arduinos, which are microcontroller boards suited to simple repetitive tasks, rather than the general-purpose computing tasks the Pi can handle.
+Examples include Arduinos, which are microcontroller boards suited to simple repetitive tasks controlling other electronic hardware, rather than the general-purpose computing tasks the Pi can handle.

 - Raspberry Pi rival: Asus launches Tinker Board, faster, with 2X memory and 4k video

 - Waiting for a cheaper Raspberry Pi 3?
 The $20 Orange Pi PC 2 might fit the bill